RusAir Flight 9605: Accident

 The RusAir Tu-134 was on a service for RusLine from Domodedovo Airport in Moscow to Petrozavodsk Airport.
 While on final approach, the aircraft crashed onto the A-133 federal highway, about 1200 m short of the runway.
 The crash happened shortly after 23:40 local time (19:40 UTC), when contact with the jet was lost.
 At the time, thick fog was present in the area.
 The head of the federal air transport agency said the plane had hit a 15 m tall pine tree before it crashed, adding that there was no fire or explosion on board the aircraft before the incident.

 According to airport officials, the plane was flying off-course by about 200 m and started its descent much earlier than appropriate.
 Petrozavodsk ground control said they recommended the pilots take a second approach due to the low visibility and bad weather conditions.
 The pilot, according to the official, replied that he would attempt the first approach and said he could land the plane.

 Aircraft

 The aircraft involved was a twin-engine Tupolev Tu-134A-3, registration RA-65691, c/n 63195.
 It was manufactured and first flown in 1980.

 Passengers and crew

-There were 43 passengers and nine crew members on board, a total of 52, of which 47 were killed and the remaining 5 injured.
+There were 43 passengers and nine crew members on board, a total of 52, of whom 47 were killed and the remaining 5 injured.
 Of the survivors, one was a flight attendant.
 The other crew members were among the fatalities.
 Three people who survived the initial crash later died of their injuries.

-Among the victims was FIFA football referee Vladimir Pettay, as well the CEO and chief designer of Gidropress Sergei Ryzhov, and the deputy CEO and chief designer, Gennady Banyuk, also the chief designer of the Russian VVER-1000 for the Koodankulam Nuclear Power Plant in India and Bushehr Nuclear Power Plant in Iran, Nikolai Trunov.
+Among the victims was FIFA football referee Vladimir Pettay, as well the CEO and chief designer of Gidropress Sergei Ryzhov, and the deputy CEO and chief designer, Gennady Banyuk, also the chief designer of the Russian VVER-1000 for the Kudankulam Nuclear Power Plant in India and Bushehr Nuclear Power Plant in Iran, Nikolai Trunov.